NSLS Reviews: Separating Facts from Fiction

 - Letter of recommendation that can be sent to admissions offices and employers

-However, membership to it doesn’t come free of charge plus you will have to devote some time to become a full-fledged member.
-Before responding to the invite, take your time in weighing the pros and cons of an NSLS membership.
+On the other hand, the membership doesn’t come free of charge, plus you will have to devote some time to become a full-fledged member.

 Read Next: Is Omicron Delta Epsilon Worth Joining?